fanmingfei/whatever-loader/README.md

 ## Usage

-The `whatever-loader` can loader whatever file to your program, you will get the file content.
+The `whatever-loader` can load whatever file to your program, you will get the file content.

 **file.js**